Effect of strain on the electronic and magnetic properties of bilayer T-phase VS2: A first-principles study: Results and discussions

 \subsection{Exchange parameters, Curie temperature}

+When investigating magnetic properties of materials, the density functional theory (DFT) technique is commonly used as it gives reliable results.
+This technique allows to determine material parameters, like zero-temperature magnetization and magnetic ordering.
+Additionally, DFT enables calculation of the exchange parameters which enter Heisenberg spin Hamiltonian -- commonly used to determine the Curie temperature, spin wave dispersions, and others.
+The Heisenberg exchange Hamiltonian can be written as:

-We utilized the energy mapping technique developed by Liechtenstein {\it et al} (1987) \cite{liechtenstein1987local} to determine the Heisenberg intra-layer exchange coupling constants between the nearest-neighbors ($J_1$) and next nearest-neighbors ($J_2$), as well as for the inter-layer coupling ($J_{\rm int}$).
-To calculate the exchange coupling constants, we first determined the total energy of the system as a function of the magnetic configuration of neighboring spins.
-We then calculated the energy difference between two magnetic configurations in which only two neighboring spins are flipped.
-The exchange coupling constants were then obtained from the energy difference and distance between the two spins.
-Our results for the pure structure show that both $J_1$ and $J_2$ are positive, indicating that the magnetic interactions between the nearest and next nearest neighbors are ferromagnetic.
+Here, $\hat{e}_i$ represents the normalized local spin vector on atom $i$, and $J_{ij}$ stands for the Heisenberg exchange coupling constant.
+We utilized the energy mapping technique developed by Liechtenstein-Katsnelson-Antropov-Gubanov (LKAG) formula (1987) \cite{liechtenstein1987local} to determine the Heisenberg intra-layer exchange coupling constants between the nearest-neighbors ($J_1$) and next nearest-neighbors ($J_2$), as well as for the inter-layer coupling ($J_{\rm int}$).
+To compute the exchange coupling matrix element $J_{0i, Rj}$, which describe the interaction between atom $i$ in the central unit cell (labeled $0$) and atom $j$ in a different unit cell displaced from the central one by a lattice vector $R$, as shown in Figure \ref{lkag}, the real-space Green's function method is employed~\cite{liechtenstein1987local}, as implemented in the ATK package.

+Our results for the clean and unstrained structure show that both $J_1$ and $J_2$ are positive, indicating that the magnetic interactions between the nearest and next nearest neighbors are ferromagnetic.
 The parameter $J_{\rm int}$ is also positive, indicating that the magnetic interaction between spins in different layers is ferromagnetic, too.
 Furthermore, we found that $J_1$ is the largest coupling parameter, $J_2$ is smaller than $J_1$, and $J_{int}$ is the smallest from the set of the three determined coupling constants.